Boffyz/Bootlogos-for-A135F/README.md

 ## Supported Devices

-Most Samsung phones devices manufactured after 2019 are supported.
+The A135F is supported (duh).

-more specifically the ones that does not have adv-env.img inside of its up_param.bin file
+but more specifically the ones that does not have adv-env.img inside of its up_param.bin file

 Confirmed working on: